gataca-io/gataca.io/content/posts/the-eudi-wallet-architecture-reference-framework-in-plain-english.md

 * User should be able to clearly know/see:
   * Who they’re interacting with (issuers, verifiers, wallets, registries etc)
   * The reason third parties request particular information
   * Their data protection rights
   * Which data is mandatory in order to be authenticated and which is optional
   * The history or log of events of the wallet’s use (for ex. when they’ve shared a credential, been issued a credential, linked to a service)
 * The Wallet should follow privacy and security-by-design principles, which includes specifically requesting users to clearly express their consent to sharing information.
 * The Wallet has to allow two-factor authentication

-**Section 4.7**

-_Original_ _section title:_

-> Sign by means of qualified electronic signature or seal
+#### **Section 4.7:** Sign by means of qualified electronic signature or seal

 _Plain English section summary:_